 Ideal conditions for Fusarium wilt include warm, dry weather and acidic soil pH (5.0 - 5.6)

-Plants infected with Fusarium wilt will be stunted and the earlier they are infected, them more severe the stunting.
+Plants infected with Fusarium wilt will be stunted and the earlier they are infected, the more severe the stunting.

 Keep reading for more photos and descriptions of Fusarium Wilt symptoms and how to control it.

-- Resistant Varieties - If you've had problems with Fusarium wilt, you would be wise to stick with resistant varieties.
+- Resistant Varieties - If you've had problems with Fusarium wilt, choose tomato varieties with resistance.
 Seed packets and many seedlings will be labeled with their resistance to various diseases.
-You could also consult a seed catalog for choices.
+If the tomato variety label includes the letters VFN, for instance, this means the seed or plant is resistant to both verticulum and fusarium wilt and nematodes.

 - Sterile Potting Soil - If you are starting your own seedlings, begin with a sterile soilless potting mix.